Ava Michelle Puts Towering Height On Display In Stylish Cat Woman Costume

 Netflix Originals star Ava Michelle took to Instagram roughly 24 hours ago to join the many celebrities who opted to rock their own rendition of cat woman this year.

-Michelle, known best for her role as Jody in Netflix’s Tall Girl, rocked an all-black cat suit in celebration of Halloween.
-The actress sported snug black leggings, knee-high black boots, and a thin long sleeved black shirt.
+Michelle, known best for her role as Jody in Netflix’s Tall Girl, rocked an all-black catsuit in celebration of Halloween.
+The actress sported snug black leggings, knee-high black boots, and a thin long-sleeved black shirt.
 It also appeared as if Ava had a fanny pack wrapped around her waist.

 While it was difficult to tell, the black boots appeared to be flats.
 Ava had a black mask with eye holes wrapped around her face with small kitty ears on top of her head.
 She pulled her all-black ensemble together by painting her fingernails black as well.
 Adding a little color to the mix, Ava rocked thick candy red lips.